indpurvesh/Mage2/README.md

 # Mage2
-Mage2 Laravel 5 based E commerce package
+Mage2 Laravel 5 based E commerce package.
+It is not ready for production yet.